mosamodem/sdk2/README.md

 ### Windows

-To build the client access engine under Windows, you'll need to following:
+To build the client access engine under Windows, you'll need the following:

 * A Windows-native C++ development environment (e.g. MinGW or Visual Studio)
 * Crypto++
 * zlib (until WinHTTP learns how to deal with Content-Encoding: gzip)

-(You won't need cURL, as megaclient's Win32 version relies on WinHTTP for network access.
-Windows-native filesystem event monitoring is implemented.)
+* SQLite (optional)
+* FreeImage (optional)

-To build the reference megacli.exe example, you will also need to procure development packages (at least headers and .lib/.a libraries):
+To build the reference megacli.exe example, you will also need to procure development packages (at least headers and .lib/.a libraries) of:

-* FreeImage
 * GNU Readline/Termcap
-* SQLite

-CAUTION: The megaclient example is currently not handling Unicode input/output correctly if run in cmd.exe.
+CAUTION: The megacli example is currently not handling console Unicode input/output correctly if run in cmd.exe.

 Filename caveats: Please prefix all paths with `\\?\` to avoid the following